 How To Choose Website Name Without Regret

 Avoid Trademark Infringement

 I have mentioned Amazon and McDonald's above, but the last thing you want to do is to choose a domain name that already commercially exists.
 For example www.amazon.love (it's already protected and unavailable).
 Not only the exact name but choosing a very similar name that's confusing such as "amazzon" or "faceboookk" is a bad idea.
-It will only give your site a spammy impression with zero-credibility, it will do no favour to your business, so avoid going for anything silly like those.
+It will only give your site a spammy impression with zero credibility, it will do no favor to your business, so avoid going for anything silly like that.

+How To Choose Website Name Without Regret